SALES PRIVACY NOTICE

 Effective date: 15th February 2021

-Throughout this document we refer to Data Protection Legislation which means the Data Protection Act 2018 which incorporates the General Data Protection Regulation (GDPR), the Privacy and Electronic Communications (EC Directive) Regulations 2003 and any legislation implemented in connection with the General Data Protection Regulation which is the governing legislation that regulates data protection across the EEA.
+Throughout this document we refer to Data Protection Legislation which means the Data Protection Act 2018 which incorporates the General Data Protection Regulation (GDPR), the Privacy and Electronic Communications (EC Directive) Regulations 2003 and any legislation implemented in connection with the General Data Protection Regulations which is the governing legislation that regulates data protection across the EEA.
 This includes any replacement legislation coming into effect from time to time.

 Beresfords is a "data controller".
 This means that we are responsible for deciding how we hold and use personal information about you.
 This policy is designed to make you aware of how and why your personal data will be used, namely for the prospective purchase or sale as mentioned above, and how long it will usually be retained for.
 It provides you with certain information that must be provided under the Data Protection Act 2018.